 Right Point Break at Glover’s Reef

 Belize surfing is indeed a reality!
 Long Caye Belize enjoys the only surf break in the country that is both accessible and safe (not breaking over live coral).
 Because the Belize Barrier Reef blocks ocean swells, only shoals outside the reef or bordering a break in the reef will form a wave.
 It turns out there are only three spots like that in the entire country, and ours is the only one of the three with a surf center right there (equipment and instruction).

 Surfing is Part of the Package

-Surfing at our island is not available without purchasing one of our Belize vacation packages.
+Surfing at our island is not available without purchasing an adventure vacation.
 Our island is located far out to sea, which is one of the reasons it is such a fabulous place; we experience none of the crowding found in other parts of Belize.
 There is no way to visit our island only for the day, a 5-night package (3 nights on the island) is our minimum as our private boat charter only goes to and from the island two days a week.
 Packages include hotels and meals in Belize City before and after the trip, transport to and from the island, accommodations and meals on the island, soda and beer on the island, and windsurf and other sports gear and instruction.
 We specialize in Belize multisport trips; we aren’t just a surf resort!
 For a complete summary of all the sea sports we offer, visit our adventure sports page.